-When healthcare professionals (HCPs) are working outside their familiar surroundings, where they have limited access to familiar resources and customs, their encounter with ethically challenging situations that can be especially difficult.
+When healthcare professionals (HCPs) are working outside their familiar surroundings, where they have limited access to familiar resources and customs, their encounters with ethically challenging situations can be especially difficult.

-Our aim in collecting stories of ethical challenges faced by HCPs, help understand types of ethical issues they face and the means they have employed to respond to situations – if a response was possible.
+Our aims in collecting stories of ethical challenges faced by HCPs are to help understand types of ethical issues they face and the means they have employed to respond to situations – if a response was possible.

-Canadian foreign aid workers and those working for international relief agencies, as well as students of healthcare professions on international electives in resource poor countries, participated by sharing their stories of ethical dilemmas they encountered.
-These stories informed Cases designed to spark deliberation about decision-making in ethically challenging situations.
+Canadian foreign aid workers and those working for international relief agencies, as well as students of healthcare professions on international electives in resource limited settings, participated in this research by sharing their stories of ethical dilemmas they encountered.
+Some of these stories informed the development of a set of Cases designed to spark deliberation about decision-making in ethically challenging situations.

 Select publications from the ENHA study